Liam-F/ArbSoftware/README.md

 5. Once thats done you should be able to go to http://localhost:8080/ArbitrageWebsite/Controller and see the website, but it wont be finding arbitrage opportunities yet.

 6. Open another cmd prompt or terminal and navigate to the downloaded folder.
-Run this command to start the scraper. java -jar arbitrageScraper.jar this will start the scraper and find arb opportunities.
+Run this command to start the scraper.
+  - java -jar arbitrageScraper.jar
+ This will start the scraper and find arb opportunities.

 7. Go back to the browser and go to http://localhost:8080/ArbitrageWebsite/Controller then sign up and go to the trades page and there you have it.

-Sometimes the trades page of the website will have no data even while the scraper is running this is common as it might not find arb bets every time it scrapes the pages.
-During the morning or late afternoon is the time it finds the most opportunities, it barely finds any at night time.
+Sometimes the trades page of the website will have no data even while the scraper is running, this is common as it might not find arb bets every time it scrapes the pages.
+During the morning or late afternoon is the time it finds the most opportunities, it rarely finds any at night time.